calWoolgar/Ember-Portfolio/README.md

 * Make the svg character lean up against Cal logo instead of laptop!
 * Make the YouTube text the logo.
 * Maybe remove the embed yt link on smaller than tablet, just show avatar with subscribe.
+* Add animations such as the heading is typing.

 # portfolio